- Green Pages Home

 Respect for Oneself

 The University values all of its students and is concerned with their total development.
 Therefore, it is appropriate to set expectations for personal integrity, which encourage students to appreciate their own talents, to take themselves and their academic pursuits seriously and to enhance the quality of their lives.
 When an instance of disrespect for self is known, the University will routinely respond to a student engaging in self-destructive behaviors - behaviors which might impede an individual’s ability to enjoy the privileges of education and to fulfill his/her obligations as an educated leader.
 Students engaging in such behaviors are also encouraged to seek help from the University community.

 Respect for Others

 One value of learning lies in understanding what knowledge can contribute to the community.
 It is expected that students will be open to learning, including learning about and respecting persons and cultures different from their own.
 Members of the campus community must act out of mutual respect to establish an atmosphere of trust, without which there is no community.
 Therefore, Jacksonville University expects its members to treat one another with sensitivity, consideration, understanding, tolerance and an active concern for the welfare of others.
-The University is particularly concerned that its members show respect for others regardless of race, creed, gender, disability, sexual orientation or nationality, and avoid all forms of harassing or offensive behaviors.
+The University is particularly concerned that its members show respect for others regardless of race, color, age, veteran status, gender, national origin, religion, marital status, sexual orientation, gender identity or presence of a disability.

 Respect for Property